Moore vs. McConnell: Alabama Republicans take on D.C.

 Right now, Alabama voters are sorting into three camps: Die-hard Moore supporters; fellow Republicans who aren't certain they can pull the lever for him; and Jones backers in both parties.
 Moore's attack on McConnell is a hard play for the middle group.

-In his telling, Moore's been the victim of baseless attacks not only from his accusers, Democrats and the media but also from national Republicans.
+In his telling, Moore has been the victim of baseless attacks not only from his accusers, Democrats and the media but also from national Republicans.
 They're scared of a hard-line conservative coming to Washington to help Trump "drain the swamp," Moore's supporters contend.

 The view from Alabama is much different.
 Party leaders here don't want to cede a seat the GOP has held for more than 20 years to a Democrat, and Moore is their best shot to keep it.